rocket-boots/rocket-boots/README.md

 # How do I use this kit?

+See the [list of components](docs/component-list.md) for the (sparse) documentation.

-There aren't detailed instructions yet, but if you're interested you can look through some of my game's code at https://github.com/deathraygames ...
+If you're interested I recommend you look through the RocketBoots code, and some of my games' code at https://github.com/deathraygames ...
 Most games in the last few years use RocketBoots in one way or another.

 # What's included in this repo?